 Semester course; 2 lecture and 2 laboratory hours.
 3 credits.
 Prerequisite: MASC 285 with a minimum grade of C. Enrollment is restricted to mass communications majors.
 Students will execute hands-on, media-based, public-facing entrepreneurial projects with a view to how, why and for whom independent and freelance professional work rises above the noise and can serve both local and global audiences.
 Students will learn how to start their own business/passion-led project work with intention and diversity via partnership, collaboration, social calls and direct discourse.

 Semester course; 2 lecture and 2 laboratory hours.
 3 credits.
-Prerequisites: MASC 300 and MASC 367, both with a minimum grade of C. Study and practice of advanced media production skills and techniques.
+Prerequisites: MASC 285, MASC 300 and MASC 367, each with a minimum grade of C. Study and practice of advanced media production skills and techniques.
 Focuses on audio and video production for visual storytelling, including advanced professional field production, camera operation and media editing.

 MASC 424.
 Sports and Entertainment Public Relations.
 3 Hours.